2023 MED QSR WEB SITE INDEX

 25 It should be noted that aquaculture production value includes Türkiye’s Black Sea production (while capture fisheries revenue refers only to the Mediterranean fishing area).

-106. Data on aquaculture jobs are less available than for capture One of the recent estimates suggest that Mediterranean aquaculture offers employment to 313,000 persons, taking into account both direct and indirect jobs (Bolognini et al., 2019).
-Like fisheries, aquaculture is also a sub-sector dominated by male workers in the EU Member States, with women representing 7% to 26% of the workforce, but with more opportunities being provided for women (EC, 2019).
+105. Data on aquaculture jobs are less available than for capture fisheries.
+One of the recent estimates suggest that Mediterranean aquaculture offers employment to 313,000 persons, taking into account both direct and indirect jobs (Bolognini et al. 2019).
+Like fisheries, aquaculture is also a sub-sector dominated by male workers in the EU Member States, with women representing 7% to 26% of the workforce, but with more opportunities being provided for women (EC 2019).
 In this sub-sector, there is also an unreported number of “invisible” female workers, particularly in small-scale freshwater aquaculture and shellfish farming.

-108. Growth in aquaculture production in the Mediterranean can be accompanied with high dependency on fish meal from sea catches, large nitrate and phosphorus effluents, as well as genetic modification of natural fish stocks (UNEP/ MAP and Plan Bleu, 2020).
-Some of the priority issues related to sustainable aquaculture development in the Mediterranean (as identified by Massa et al., 2017) include integration of aquaculture into coastal zone management and sea use planning, improvements in site selection and licensing procedures, enhancement of aquaculture-environment interactions and implementation of environmental monitoring.
+107. Growth in aquaculture production in the Mediterranean can be accompanied with high dependency on fish meal from sea catches, large nitrate and phosphorus effluents, as well as genetic modification of natural fish stocks (UNEP/ MAP and Plan Bleu 2020).
+Some of the priority issues related to sustainable aquaculture development in the Mediterranean (Massa et al. 2017) include integration of aquaculture into coastal zone management and sea use planning, improvements in site selection and licensing procedures, enhancement of aquaculture-environment interactions and implementation of environmental monitoring.

 Maritime transport

-110. Despite covering less than 1% of the world’s oceans, the Mediterranean Sea accounted for more than a fifth (21-22%) of global shipping activity measured by the annual number of port calls, and around 9% of the annual container port throughput in recent years (Randone et.al, 2019; own calculations based on UNCTAD, 2022a).
+109. Despite covering less than 1% of the world’s oceans, the Mediterranean Sea accounted for more than a fifth (21-22%) of global shipping activity measured by the annual number of port calls, and around 9% of the annual container port throughput in recent years (Randone et al. 2019; own calculations based on UNCTAD 2022a).
 Approximately 18% of global seaborne crude oil shipments take place within or through the Mediterranean.
 In some countries (Croatia, Cyprus, Greece, Italy, Malta, Spain), maritime transport (including port activities and shipbuilding and repair) accounted for between 0.4 and 1.3% of the total employment in 2019.
-The Western Mediterranean and the Aegean- Levantine Sea are the busiest parts of the basin (Randone et al., 2019).
+The Western Mediterranean and the Aegean- Levantine Sea are the busiest parts of the basin (Randone et al. 2019).

-113. The Mediterranean has more than 600 commercial ports and terminals (Plan Bleu, 2014).
+112. The Mediterranean has more than 600 commercial ports and terminals (Plan Bleu, 2014).
 Nine of these are among the 20 largest cargo ports in the European Union: Algeciras and Valencia (Spain), Marseille (France), Genova and Trieste (Italy), Piraeus (Greece), and Aliaga, Izmir and Ceyhan and İskenderun ports (Türkiye).
-Important ports in the southern Mediterranean with more than 1 million TEU include Port Said and Alexandria (Egypt), Tangier (Morocco), Beirut (Lebanon) and Haifa (Israel) (Randone et al., 2019, and Grifoll et al., 2018).
+Important ports in the southern Mediterranean with more than 1 million TEU include Port Said and Alexandria (Egypt), Tangier (Morocco), Beirut (Lebanon) and Haifa (Israel) (Grifoll et al. 2018; Randone et al. 2019).

 26